TrevorMare/Root_Insurance_Net_Core/README.md

   * Once any one of these option intents is satisfied, You would ask your first question regarding the question.
 You would then also add a new output context specific to the option e.g. "option_1_context" or "option_2_context"
 * From here on out, just rinse and repeat.

-## Root Insurance Api Wrapper
+## Root Insurance SDK
-The **RootInsurance.Api** project is a wrapper around the Root's Insurance Web Api.
+The **RootInsurance.SDK** project is a wrapper around the Root's Insurance Web Api.
 This project was developed in .net Core 2.0 and still needs some work as not all of the calls has been implemented / tested yet.
 The Basics for the example that works with the chat bot is implemented.
 Here is the list of features currently supported.

-** NOTE THAT OF THE CURRENCY VALUES ARE PASSED IN AS CENTS AND NOT RANDS **
+__NOTE THAT OF THE CURRENCY VALUES ARE PASSED IN AS CENTS AND NOT RANDS__

 * Get Gadget Models (Returns a list of gadgets that can be insured)
 * Get life cover quotation